saferpay/sndbx/texts/fraugster.md

-# Fraud Prevention
+# Fraud Intelligence

-Fraud Prevention is a Saferpay module that protects merchants from fraudulent online transactions.
+Fraud Intelligence is a Saferpay module that protects merchants from fraudulent online transactions.
 It relies on Fraugster's industry-leading AI technology and allows merchants to dynamically react on suspicious behavior and even prevent transactions with malicious intent, during runtime.
-This chapter will cover the technical aspects on how to integrate Fraud Prevention in your application.
+This chapter will cover the technical aspects on how to integrate Fraud Intelligence in your application.

 ## <a name="fire-req"></a> Requirements
 + The corresponding Saferpay eCommerce licence and thus the existence of a valid identification with a username and password for the Saferpay system.
 + Availability of at least one active Saferpay terminal via which payments can be carried out and availability of the associated Saferpay TerminalId.
-+ A contract to use the Fraud Prevention module in Saferpay.
++ A contract to use the Fraud Intelligence module in Saferpay.
 Please contact your contractual sales-contact on that matter.
 + Saferpay JSON-API SpecVersion 1.20+